Omer0191/dmr-documentation/Docs/index.md

 <pre>wget https://github.com/Omer0191/dmr-documentation/archive/refs/heads/main.zip </pre>

 ## Installation:
 <p>It is highly recommended to create a separate virtual environment for the package to avoid any library conflicts problem.
 You you create virtual environment using the following commands.
 We recommend to use install and use miniconda/anaconda (https://docs.conda.io/en/latest/miniconda.html).
-Tutorial of creating and updating virtual commands can be found</p> [Here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+Tutorial of creating and updating virtual commands can be found at (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) </p>

 <pre>conda create --name dmr_env
 conda activate dmr_env</pre>